 Because they originated in a cold climate with harsh winters, Maine Coons are always dressed for severe winter weather.
 They have super dense, water-resistant coats (that actually make them excellent swimmers), and massive, tufted paws that basically serve as miniature, built-in snow boots.
-What's more?
-Their extra long, bushy tails can be wrapped around their bodies for additional warmth.Continue to 5 of 10 below.
+What's more is that their extra long, bushy tails can be wrapped around their bodies for additional warmth.Continue to 5 of 10 below.

 05 of 10

 While most cats and kittens meow to communicate with their people (and occasionally, other cats), Maine Coons don't truly meow.
 Instead, they chirp and trill (which is a combination of a meow and a purr).

 It is believed that cats chirp when they see prey and express happiness with a trill—which would make sense for Maine coons—as they were often used as mousers, hunters, and farm cats.Continue to 6 of 10 below.

 06 of 10